Early Loyalist Vital Statistics in New Brunswick: The Marianne Grey Otty Database

 Marianne Grey Otty (1890-1963), known as Molly, earned an honours undergraduate degree from the University of New Brunswick on scholarship in 1911 and, the next year, a Master of Arts from the University of Chicago with her thesis Stephen Hawes: His Poetry and Criticism.
 Otty became a school principal and also worked as a journalist.
 She had a keen interest in local history and wrote Fifty Years of Women’s Institutes in New Brunswick, becoming a prominent and engaged Queens County resident during her lifetime.

 The original nine record books were kept by a series of travelling ministers, the first of which was the Reverend Richard Clarke, followed by his son, Samuel Clarke.
 Richard Clarke was a minister for the Society for the Propagation of the Gospel, the missionary group of the Church of England concentrating on the American colonies, who paid a salary of £50 per year.
 He had ten children with his wife, Rebecca Sturges and had been the Anglican rector of New Milford, Connecticut from 1767 to 1786 when he was sent to Gagetown, New Brunswick.
-Clarke’s early experience in the province was described in An Historical Sketch of The First Fifty Years of the Church of England in New Brunswick by the Rev. G. Herbert Lee, “When he reached his post he found, as might be expected, a people very poor and standing in need of every assistance.
+Clarke’s early experience in the province was described in An Historical Sketch of The First Fifty Years of the Church of England in New Brunswick by G. Herbert Lee, “When he reached his post he found, as might be expected, a people very poor and standing in need of every assistance.
 In June, 1787, Mr. Clarke went back to the States and returned with his family, consisting of a wife and eleven children.
 His people were at first unable to procure a house for their Rector, so he was obliged to hire one ‘at an extravagant rate.’”

 The records covered the years 1786 to 1841, centring geographically on Gagetown, Queens County with a particular focus on the New Brunswick communities of Fredericton, Saint Marys, Lincoln, Grand Lake, Waterborough, Long Island, Wickham, Hampstead, Maugerville, Petersville, Sheffield, Kingston, Springfield, Greenwich, and Saint John.
 The first marriage performed in Clarke’s New Brunswick registers was that of Alexander Fairchild to Ann Seeley, performed in Saint John on September 24, 1786.
 They were both Connecticut loyalists; Alexander was a veteran of the Prince of Wales’ American Regiment and Ann was the daughter of farmers Seth Seeley and Sarah Scofield.